LiLabAtVT/CoReg/README.md

 plot(re)
 ```
 #### b.
 Generate a simulated network
 CoReg also provides the functionality of generating the simulated network for other use.
-The simulated network is returned as an edge list, represented by a two column matrix in R. In the example below, we use the same paramters as we have in last subsection to generate a simulated network
+The simulated network is returned as an edge list, represented by a two column matrix in R. In the example below, we use the same paramters as we have in the previous example to generate a simulated network
 ```R
 re<-generateSimNet(10,5,20,100,0.5)